El Mundo · White Paper

 | (inactive, superseded) | A version was replaced by an active successor in the same atomic Cabildo edit.
 Historical, queryable, no new writes. |

 Why this matters for regulators and customers.
 A regulator who asks "what did the books say in Q3 of 2026 under the methodology in force then?" gets an unambiguous answer regardless of how many methodology versions have come and gone since.
 A customer who asks "if we adopt v4 and later wish we hadn't, can we go back?" gets a precise answer: yes, by registering v5 whose rules mirror v3's, with the choice recorded as a deliberate act in the Cabildo.
-An auditor inspecting the Cabildo distinguishes supersessions (compound atomic edits) from soft-deletions (standalone deactivations) by event kind alone, without payload archaeology.
+An auditor inspecting the Cabildo distinguishes supersessions, which are compound atomic edits, from soft deletions, which are standalone deactivations, by event kind alone, without payload archaeology.

 The model generalizes beyond Plan de Cuentas.
-Any versioned lineage in the platform — Mercado contracts, Sello signing keys, agent definitions, egress policies — inherits the same five rules.
-The methodology and versioning diagrams that accompany this paper render the worked t₁..t₄ example and the four-cell state matrix.
+Any versioned lineage in the platform, whether Mercado contracts, Sello signing keys, agent definitions, or egress policies, inherits the same five rules.
+The diagrams that accompany this paper on methodology and versioning render the worked t₁..t₄ example and the four-cell state matrix.

 7. Three modes of truth